manhal-mhd/netops1/beginner-linux-freebsd-practice-guide_Version3.md

 Usage
-1. Save the script `lab-checks.sh` (provided in this package).
+1. Save the script `lab-checks.sh` (provided in this package). you can downlod the script using the following link curl -L -o lab-checks_Version2.sh "https://raw.githubusercontent.com/manhal-mhd/netops1/5b825545250c7415ef174cb272289a150f4494d2/lab-checks_Version2.sh" if you dont have curl , download it *_-
 2. Make it executable:
    chmod +x lab-checks.sh
 3. Run it: